modaei/omai/README.md

 validated SQL tools depending on the user's request.

-The Laravel Ometrics application uses Omai through a local FastAPI `/chat` endpoint; a Streamlit UI is also available for local development and debugging.
+The Laravel Ometrics application uses Omai through a local FastAPI `/chat` endpoint.
 Omai is not intended to run independently.
 It is an AI agent layer for an existing Ometrics deployment, with Ometrics and Omreports remaining the systems of record.

 ## Responsibilities